DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 }
 ```

-The `AIController.CreateUserAssistant` action calls `AIReportingChatService.OpenDesignerChatAsync` to read the *documentation.pdf* file ([end-user documentation for Web Reporting Controls](https://github.com/DevExpress/dotnet-eud) in PDF format) and creates a chat based on the specified prompt.
+The `AIController.CreateUserAssistant` action calls `AIReportingChatService.OpenDesignerChatAsync` to read the *documentation.pdf* file ([end-user documentation for Web Reporting Controls](https://github.com/DevExpress/dotnet-eud) in PDF format) and creates a chat based on the specified instructions.
 See the [AIReportingChatService.cs](./CS/ReportingApp/Services/AIReportingChatService.cs) file to review implementation details.

 #### Communicate with the Assistant